 Aside from that, the Tronsmart Edge20000 has four LED lights to display the battery status.
 It's priced at around $25.99.

 The 20000mAh Mi Power Bank 2i would be a good bet, but it isn't sold in all regions.
-Like the above products, The Power Bank 2i supports Quick Charge 3.0 in a single port.
+Like the above products, this Power Bank 2i supports 18W charging.
 This power bank allows charging two devices at a time.
 Furthermore, it features a Low Power mode using which you can fuel your low-power Bluetooth devices.

 Mind you, I am not a regular user, I only use it on trips or when I am travelling.
 It retails for Rs 1,499 on Amazon.